 Yes, London Hydro does have third party mutual assistance agreements with other distributors and private contractors.
-During this event, no additional third party mutual assistance was required.
+During this event, an overhead contractor crew was supporting the restoration activities.

 During the Major Event

 1. Please explain why this event was considered by the distributor to be a Major Event.